Food and Agricultural Education Act

 Article 11

-Government agencies (institutions), state-run enterprises, non-departmental public bodies, schools, preschool institutions, and government-endowed foundations shall prioritize use of locally produced agricultural products or foods with such products as the main ingredient(s).
+Government agencies (institutions), state-run enterprises, administrative corporations , schools, preschool institutions, and government-endowed foundations shall prioritize use of locally produced agricultural products or foods with such products as the main ingredient(s).

 Article 12

-The competent authorities and competent authorities for designated purposes shall guide relevant agencies (institutions), judicial persons, groups, and natural persons in undertaking the following matters:
+The competent authorities and competent authorities for designated purposes shall guide relevant agencies (institutions), legal persons , groups, and natural persons in carrying out the following matters:

-1. R&D, manufacturing, and sales of food products that use locally produced agricultural products as the main ingredient(s).
+1. Research, develop, manufacture, and sell foods that primarily use locally produced agricultural products as raw materials.

 Article 13

-The competent authorities and the competent authorities for designated purposes shall implement the following matters, and shall encourage relevant agencies (institutions), judicial persons, and groups to cooperate in their promotion:
+The competent authorities and the competent authorities for designated purposes shall implement the following matters, and shall encourage relevant agencies (institutions), legal persons, and groups to cooperate in their promotion:

 1. Simultaneous promotion of FAE along with supply of local food ingredients for group meals.